millsm402/millsm402.github.io/_portfolio/2024-cluster.md

     return ccc, r2
 ```

-The calculate_ccc function can then be called within the clustering function below, kmeans_clustering.
-This function is the driver — it runs the clustering, calls the first function for CCC, plots results, and returns insights.
+The calculate_ccc function can then be called within the second function below.
+This function (kmeans_clustering) is the driver — it automates K-means clustering across multiple cluster counts, calls the first function for CCC and Pseudo F-statistics, and plots the results.

 ```python
 def kmeans_clustering(maxiter, var_list, data):